 - UnblockUS – This one has been struggling to bounce back from a wave of blockages from Netflix.
 This article confirms UnblockUS still isn’t up and running, and that ExpressVPN remains the best option.

 - Blockless – About a year ago Blockless stopped working to unblock Netflix, and there doesn’t appear to be any headway made since.

 - Overplay – Overplay no longer works to unblock Netflix with American servers, but some users have had success with connecting to Canadian servers instead.

-- Unotelly – After Paypal targeted VPNs promoting themselves as ways to circumvent Netflix geo restrictions, Unotelly changed their tune and is no longer selling themselves as a VPN to access Netflix overseas.
+- Unotelly – After Paypal targeted VPNs promoting themselves as ways to circumvent Netflix georestrictions, Unotelly changed its tune and is no longer selling itself as a VPN to access Netflix overseas.